witchcrafters/type_class/README.md

 At the core, type classes are about the _properties_ that enable its functions to work correctly.
 To emphasize that: _properties are the most important part of a type class_.
 Strictly speaking, for the compiler to enforce properties at compile time, it needs to have a lot of type-level information (ideally dependant types, GADTs, or very advanced static analysis).
 Elixir is dynamically typed, and has almost no type information at compile time.

-`TypeClass` meets this challenge halfway: property testing. `definstance` will property test a small batch of examples on every data typed that the class is defined for _at compile time_.
+`TypeClass` meets this challenge halfway: property testing. `definst` will property test a small batch of examples on every data typed that the class is defined for _at compile time_.
 By default, it skips this check in production, runs a minimal set of cases in development, and runs a larger suite in the test environment.
 Property testing lets `TypeClass` check hundreds of specific examples very quickly, so while it doesn't give you a guarantee that your instance is correct, it does give you a high level of confidence.

 [John De Goes](http://degoes.net) defines [principled type classes](http://degoes.net/articles/principled-typeclasses) as:

 > Haskell-style.
 A baked-in notion of type classes in the overall style of Haskell, Purescript, Idris, etc.

-`defclass` and `definstance` get us 99% of the way here.
+`defclass` and `definst` get us 99% of the way here.
 It's not as lightweight as in Haskell &c, but it's close (and much more succinct than what is available in `Kernel`)

 > Lawful.
 First-class laws for type classes, which are enforced by the compiler.